 So, what is the difference between a language and a dialect?

-It will depend on who you ask and which of the differentiating elements of language and dialect their answer is based on.
+It will depend on who you ask and the differentiating elements of language and dialect their answer is based on.

-It’s certainly a very interesting topic to debate with friends and acquaintances because no doubt everyone has a very different perception of dialect and language.
+It’s certainly a very interesting topic to debate with friends and acquaintances because there’s no doubt that everyone has a very different perception of what is a dialect and a language.

 If you really want to split hairs, ask them the following question: are all dialects languages?

-Tell us what conclusions you reach.
-Here at Tatutrad, we’d love to continue the debate in the comments.
+We’d love to continue the debate in the comments!